-Because the Avaya VPN Gateway software provides the ability to partition a cluster of Avaya VPN Gateways into separate VPNs, Internet Service Providers (ISPs) are provided with an excellent basis for hosting multiple VPN customers on a shared Remote Access Services (RAS) platform.
+Because Secure Remote Access software provides the ability to partition a cluster of SRAs into separate VPNs, Internet Service Providers (ISPs) are provided with an excellent basis for hosting multiple VPN customers on a shared Remote Access Services (RAS) platform.

-To enable the Secure Service Partitioning feature, a license key must be obtained from Avaya.
-For more information about the Secure Service Partitioning feature, see Chapter 17, "Secure Service Partitioning".
+To enable the Secure Service Partitioning feature, obtain a license key from Avaya.
+For more information about the Secure Service Partitioning feature, see Chapter 15, "Secure Service Partitioning".